 10. Illuminated LCD/Viewfinder allows for greater visibility in low light of your subjects than possible with traditional viewfinders, allowing for better compositions when using flash in low light.

-Note: Full frame sensors are somewhat better with bokeh (blurred backgrounds) and noise but our APS-C sensor cameras handle light better in three ways, and proper post processing helps isolate subjects better than a small gain of bokeh would.
+Note: We use Full-Frame and APS-C cameras.
+Full frame sensors are somewhat better with bokeh (blurred backgrounds) and noise but our APS-C sensor cameras handle light amazingly well even at 6400 ISO.

-11. Secondly, APS-C allows for sharper images with greater depth of field and thus clearer images than full frame cameras at the same composition and aperture selection. (simply google images for "aps-c depth of field comparison" for examples).
-This means a full frame camera would need to sacrifice it's available light by raising it's aperture to gain the sharpness across the image an APS-C camera naturally has at a lower aperture.
+11. APS-C cameras allows for sharper images with greater depth of field and thus clearer images than full frame cameras at the same composition and aperture selection.
+We can use full-frame cameras when greater depth of field is required.

-12. Third, APS-C cameras allow for more camera bodies and lenses to be on the photographer at a time due to smaller, lighter construction, giving the photographer more tools for the job.
-Having more prime lenses that capture more light available to the photographer at a given time means better picture quality in low light vs using a zoom lens on one full frame camera.
+12. Use of APS-C cameras allow for more camera bodies and lenses to be on the photographer at a time due to smaller, lighter construction, giving the photographer more tools for the job.
 Chris typically uses three to four cameras at a time with a range of lenses on him, allowing him to get close up shots and wide angle shots quickly where other photographers could not.
 The use of multiple cameras also allows far more shots to be taken to increase chances of catching split second smiles and amazing party moments.
 The end result: More pictures to choose from at any given angle/composition, and more angles/compositions to choose from.

 13. Manual focus peaking in LCD and Viewfinder allows for catching the best possible focus in challenging focus conditions.